slexisvn/query_engine/docs/03-optimizer/22-statistics.md

 ## Exercises

+### Understand

+A statistic estimates 100 distinct values in 1,000 rows.
+Is that a guarantee that each value occurs ten times?

+### Practice

-1. Reproduce the HyperLogLog error table.
+1. **Observe.** Reproduce the HyperLogLog error table.
 Feed `hashValue(i)` for known counts and print the estimate.
 Then drop `QE_STATS_HLL_PRECISION` to 8 and rerun — how does the error scale with the register count?

-2. Reproduce the Space-Saving artifact on a unique column, then insert one value 40,000 times and confirm its count becomes exact.
+2. **Observe.** Reproduce the Space-Saving artifact on a unique column, then insert one value 40,000 times and confirm its count becomes exact.
 At what skew does the inherited count stop dominating?

-3. Fix the artifact. `buildMcv` has both the recorded counts and `nonNullCount`; devise a test that rejects a heap whose counts are all equal and near `nonNullCount / capacity`, then find a query whose estimate improves.
+3. **Observe.** Fix the artifact. `buildMcv` has both the recorded counts and `nonNullCount`; devise a test that rejects a heap whose counts are all equal and near `nonNullCount / capacity`, then find a query whose estimate improves.

-4. Print the histogram boundaries for a column with a heavy skew — 90% of rows at one value — and explain the bucket widths you see.
+4. **Extend (optional).** Print the histogram boundaries for a column with a heavy skew — 90% of rows at one value — and explain the bucket widths you see.

-5. `deterministicRandom` seeds from the column index.
+5. **Extend (optional).** `deterministicRandom` seeds from the column index.
 Two columns with identical data therefore get *identical* samples.
 Construct that case, decide whether it can bias a correlation estimate, and argue your answer.

+### Hints and expected observations

+No. NDV gives the number of distinct values, not their frequencies, and an estimated NDV can itself be inaccurate.
+A hot key can dominate the table.

 ## Recap